-Indicator title Percentage (%) of sector master plans for which there is monitoring of trade flows.
-Definition Monitoring of trade flows targeted by master plans with potential industrial capacity and labour intensity.
-Source of data SARS, the dtic, industry bodies reports, StatsSA, related government departments.
-Method of calculation/Assessment Method of calculation 40% of sector masterplans for which there is monitoring of trade flows, namely, the Agriculture and Agro-processing, Poultry Sector, Steel and Metal Fabrication, R-CTFL value chain, Automotive, Health, Cannabis, Chemical, Forestry, Furniture, Marine, Plastics, Sugar, Water and Sanitation, Medical Device, Renewable energy masterplans.
-Analysis/Assessment Participation in masterplan discussions where applicable, trade balance valuation, value addition measurement, labour market assessment, investment capacity, capacity utilization, industry output drivers, and trade instrument application assessment, and potential recommendations.
-Assumptions None Disaggregation of Beneficiaries Target for Women: N/A (where applicable) Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Quarterly Desired Performance Indicator responsibility Economic Analysis and Trade Monitoring
+Indicator title Monitoring of import and export trade flows in sectors with Masterplans Definition Monitoring import and export trade flows in product markets within sectors with social compacts in the form of a Masterplans.
+Source of data SARS BOE, DTIC, industry bodies reports, StatsSA, related government departments.
+Method of calculation/Assessment Method of calculation: Reports of sector masterplans for which there is monitoring of trade flows.
+These reports focus on 2 masterplans chosen from the following sectors: the Agriculture and Agroprocessing, Poultry Sector, Steel and Metal Fabrication, R-CTFL value chain, Automotive, Health, Cannabis, Chemical, Forestry, Furniture, Marine, Plastics, Sugar, Water and Sanitation, Medical Device, Renewable energy masterplans.
+Assumptions None Disaggregation of Beneficiaries Target for Women: N/A (where applicable) Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Quarterly Desired Performance Actual performance meets targeted performance Indicator responsibility Economic Analysis and Trade Monitoring